riyang25/riyang25.github.io/notes/operatingsystems.md

     - if not present but valid, page fault
     - if invalid, trap to OS for illegal access

+How does TLB work?
+- cache of frequently requested pages by the process
+- each entry is unique to that process
+  - same virtual addresses for two different processes map to different physical addresses
+- must be cleared out whenever switching to new process
+- What does this imply?
+  - frequent context switches reduce TLB hit rate

 More in page faulting
 - when servicing page fault, what if OS finds there is no free page to swap in faulting page?
 - Inefficient to swap out existing and then swap in faulting page